 This weekend I have seen the strangest network problem ever.
-For two weeks now, a network card in a selfbuilt computer using an Intel motherboard (nic on board) has been defect.
-Even the operating system (SLES11) didnt recognize it anymore.
+For two weeks now, a network card in a selfbuilt computer using an Intel motherboard (NIC on board) has been defect.
+Even the operating system (SLES11) didn't detect it anymore.
 Yesterday I had to take a look at it in person and unfortunately the network card seemed dead.
-Dead for the OS but not for the switch, the LED on port 3, where the computer was connected, was still shiny green.
-Same thing on the network card: The LEDs were green.
+Dead for the OS but not for the switch; the LED on port 3, where this computer was connected to, was still shiny green.
+Same thing on the network card on the motherboard: The LEDs were green.

 I tested several things like new configuration of ifcfg-eth0, repair install, new netcard detection... but that all doesnt work if even "hwinfo --netcard" shows no info.
 So I tried it with a cdboot-Linux (Knoppix 6.2).
 But not even Knoppix could find a network card; which means the problem is hardware-related.
 Before giving up and getting ready to replace the motherboard I wanted to check if all internal connections are ok.
 So I unplugged all cables from the computer, including the power cable.
 I was just about to open the computer when I saw the impossible: The LED for port 3 on the network switch was still a steady green!

-Now thats very odd.
+Now THAT is very odd.
 No power, no network connection but the lights are on...
 Now I unplugged the network cable from the switch, releasing the "electrical circuit" from port 3.
 As expected the LED turned off.
 I plugged all the cables again to the computer and gave it another try - boot that thing.
 I also replugged the network cable to the switch.
 At the time of boot the switch LED turned on, starting to blink once in a while.
 Then I turned my head to the monitor where SLES11 was booting.
-And to my surprise the network card was found, the configuration with static IP set and everything was up.
+And to my surprise the network card was detected, the configuration with static IP set and everything was up.

-I have never seen a network problem like that, somehow completely deactivating the network card to work or even to be detected anymore, but hey, thats a first.
-Some electrical signal/discharge or whatever was between the switch and this computer causing the switch to freeze the port and the computers netcard to be completely out - until I cut the electrical circuit of the computer by pulling the power cable.
+I have never seen a network problem like that, somehow completely deactivating the network card to work or even to be detected anymore, but hey, that's a first.
+Some electrical signal/discharge or whatever was between the switch and this computer causing the switch to freeze the port and the computers network card to be completely out - until I cut the remaining electrical circuit by pulling the network cable from the switch.